bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 You can also create BodoDataFrames from a Pandas DataFrame using the `from_pandas`, which is useful when working with third party libraries that return Pandas DataFrames.

-Finally, you can use the `bodo.pandas.DataFrame` constructor, which takes similar arguments to `pandas.DataFrame` and returns a BodoDataFrame.
+Finally, you create BodoDataFrames using the `bodo.pandas.DataFrame` constructor, which is similar to `pandas.DataFrame`.

 ### Unsupported DataFrames